 Disruptions during working time can lead to errors and delays.
 Therefore, we ask that personal telephone calls be kept to a minimum, and only be made or received after working time, or during lunch or break time.

 For safety and security reasons, employees are prohibited from having personal guests visit or accompany them anywhere in our facilities other than the reception areas.
+Unless specifically authorized by management, cell phones and other PCD’s are to remain in the vehicle or otherwise stored during normal work hours.

 5-9.
 Solicitation and Distribution

 To avoid distractions, solicitation by an employee of another employee is prohibited while either employee is on working time.
-"Working time" is the time an employee is engaged, or should be engaged, in performing his/her work tasks for Sentry Installations LLC.
+"Working time" is the time an employee is engaged, or should be engaged, in performing his/her work tasks for Sentry Installations, LLC.
 Solicitation of any kind by non-employees on Company premises is prohibited at all times.

 Distribution of advertising material, handbills, printed or written literature of any kind in working areas of Company is prohibited at all times.
 Distribution of literature by non-employees on Company premises is prohibited at all times.